South Africa lays Archbishop Desmond Tutu to rest | DW | 01.01.2022

 Tutu's death represents a huge loss for South Africa, where many called him "Tata," meaning father.

+Born on October 7, 1931, in Klerksdorp, west of Johannesburg, Tutu became a teacher before entering St. Peter’s Theological College in Rosetenville in 1958.
+He was ordained in 1961.

-In 1985, he became the first Black Anglican bishop of Johannesburg.
+In 1985, Tutu became the first Black Anglican bishop of Johannesburg.
 A year later, he was named the first Black archbishop of Cape Town.

-Throughout the 1980s, when South Africa was marked by anti-apartheid violence, Tutu was one of the most prominent Black leaders able to speak out against abuses committed by the white regime.
+Throughout the 1980s, when South Africa was marred by apartheid violence, Tutu was one of the most prominent Black leaders to speak out against abuses committed by the white regime.

+He was a powerful force for nonviolence in the the country's anti-apartheid movement, earning him a Nobel Peace Prize in 1984.

 Tutu also campaigned internationally for human rights, particularly LGBTQ rights and same-sex marriage.